Talking Scotland

-Talking Scotland was a Scottish social affairs television series broadcast on STV in Northern and Central Scotland.
+Talking Scotland was a Scottish social affairs television series on STV and Grampian Television in Northern and Central Scotland.
+Each segment was one minute long.

 The series was produced in conjunction with the Scottish Executive and broadcast each weekday at approximately 4:58 am, 3:58 pm and 6:28 pm, the programme also aired at 11:03 pm on Monday nights when Scotsport was on air.

 The issues highlighted during Talking Scotland's run included: